awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examine-results-with-exp.md

 # Step 3: Examine the Results<a name="examine-results-with-exp"></a>

 When you run the SQL code for this [example](app-anomaly-detection-with-explanation.md), you first see rows with an anomaly score equal to zero\.
 This happens during the initial learning phase\.
-Then you get results similar to the following\.
+Then you get results similar to the following:

 ```
 ROWTIME SYSTOLIC DIASTOLIC BLOODPRESSURELEVEL ANOMALY_SCORE ANOMALY_EXPLANATION